 Small Square Bales

-The next question however is; how much of a small square bale is that?
+The next question, however, is: how much of a small square bale is that?
 What you will have to do is weigh an average bale of hay.
 It should weigh approximately 60 lbs or 23 kg.
-The exact weight will depend on how dry the hay is, how long the bales are and how tightly packed the have been baled.
+The exact weight will depend on how dry the hay is, how long the bales are, and how tightly packed the hay has been baled.
 Next, count how many flakes are in the bale.
-The flakes are the easily divided sections that form when a square bale is picked up by the baler.
+The flakes are the easily divided sections that are formed when a square bale is picked up by the baler.
 There are usually about 12.
 Now divide the weight of the bale by the number of flakes in it.
 You'll now be able to calculate the approximate number of flakes you should feed your horse daily.
-So if a flake weighs about four pounds, you’ll need to feed your one thousand pound horses five flakes every day.
+So if a flake weighs about four pounds, you’ll need to feed your 1000 lb. horse five flakes every day.
 Remember to feed in as many small portions as possible.

 Ponies and Draft Breeds